-This category, which we weighted as "high," required each provider to specify the most important aspects of the service offering that differentiates it in the market and delivers value to its clients.
+For this criterion, we require each provider to specify the most important aspects of its service offering that differentiates it in the market and delivers value to its clients.

-- Ability to integrate client assets, including DCs in North America
+- Ability to integrate client assets, including data centers in North America

-- Ability to transfer DC staff from client to provider in North America
+- Ability to transfer data center staff from client to provider in North America

-- Approach to combining standard service elements into customized service delivery to provide flexibility and low-cost services
+- Approach to combining standard service elements into customized service delivery to provide flexibility, low-cost and cloud-enabled service offerings

-This category, which we weighted as "high," asked each provider for a high-level description of its business model for DCO services, and how it fits within the provider's overall business model.
-In particular, we considered the ability to address and satisfy two competing requirements: client specific requirements (driving client satisfaction) and the industrialized, centralized delivery of DCO services (driving low costs and protecting margins).
+For this criterion, we ask each provider for a high-level description of its business model for DCO services, and how it fits within the overall business model.
+In particular, we consider the ability to address and satisfy two competing requirements: client-specific requirements (driving client satisfaction) and industrialized, centralized delivery of DCO services (driving low costs and protecting margins).

-To evaluate how well the provider's business model addresses account management, we asked for information about:
+To evaluate how well the provider's business model addresses account management, we ask for information about:

 - The structure of the management teams used to support and manage customers

-- The average experience, knowledge and skill level of executive management and key customer-facing managers
+- The average experience, knowledge and skill level of executive managers and key customer-facing managers

-- Processes to address customer issues locally as compared with centrally, including customer access to an appropriate level of management within the service provider and to escalation procedures
+- Processes to address customer issues locally, as compared with centrally, including customer access to the appropriate level of management within the service provider and to escalation procedures

-To evaluate how well the provider's business model addresses delivery, we asked each provider to describe its strategy for centralized delivery of standardized DC services.
-We focused on how much of the service the provider bases on virtualized and automated platforms.
-We also asked for information about its approach to the global delivery model for DCO services, as well as established or planned remote premises.
+To evaluate how well the providers' business models address delivery, we ask each provider to describe the strategy for centralized delivery of standardized data center services.
+We focus on how much of the service is based on virtualized and automated platforms and how much uses cloud IaaS and PaaS platforms.
+We also ask for information about the provider's approach to the global delivery model for DCO services, as well as established and planned remote premises.

-We asked each provider's reference clients for their judgment of the provider's business model, including account management and service delivery, and factored the answers into our evaluation.
+We ask each provider's reference customers for their judgment about the provider's business model, including account management and service delivery, and factored the answers into our evaluation.

-This category, which we weighted as "low," assessed each provider's strategy to direct resources, skills and offerings to meet the specific needs of individual market segments, including whole industries.
+This criterion assesses each provider's strategy to direct resources, skills and offerings to meet the specific needs of individual market segments, including vertical markets.